 Homemade Gluten Free Coconut Shrimp.
 Eat some love.

 Don here.
-I went to a networking event a couple of weeks ago at Beyond Restaurant in Harrisonburg, VA.
+I went to a networking event some time ago (way before the pandemic!) at Beyond Restaurant in Harrisonburg, VA.
 One of the finger foods served was Coconut Shrimp, an all-time favorite of most attendees.
 I came home raving about it.
 Lois missed out, so I had to make some.
-Check out the recipe…

-Since Lois wasn’t able to get to the event, it started her hankering for Gluten Free Coconut Shrimp.
+Since Lois wasn’t able to get to the event, it started her hankering for Coconut Shrimp, but she doesn’t eat gluten.
 I thought: “What the heck, how hard could it be to make it at home?”
-A Google search turned up many recipes for coconut shrimp but the Damn Delicious blog had the simplest one, but it contained wheat.
+A Google search turned up many recipes for coconut shrimp, and the Damn Delicious blog had the simplest one, but it contained wheat.